 RI categories and how to choose the right fit

 Beyond understanding the composition of RI, another key task is navigating the growing number of investments options.
 Broad-based ESG funds can be disappointing to those with specific investing goals, such as being fossil fuel-free, or promoting diversity and inclusion.
 For advisors in particular, training and education, and wholesaler support will help them build their own knowledge and support their investors in adopting RI that fits their goals and values.

 RI doesn’t need to mean giving up performance

 There is a lingering perception that responsible investing may lead to under performance.
 Performance dimensions are critical to advisors when reviewing any investment, and RI is no exception.
 We know from our Advisor Perception Study that strong performance leads to increased sales with a provider; so, to sustain advisor buy-in, performance certainly matters.
 There is growing evidence that RI is currently outperforming benchmarks and traditional funds; these results should help to persuade advisors who have reservations about this category take a second look.

 The rising interest in RI comes at a time when we see and feel the devasting impact of the COVID-19 pandemic and more intense natural disasters across the world as a result of climate change.
 Responsible investing is based on the belief that we can create a better and more sustainable world while at the same time making money.
 No wonder more Canadians want to get on board.

-Find out how our investment and planning team help your organization?
+Find out how our investment and planning team can help your organization

 416 920 9010